- SEO for financial services places a strong emphasis on trust.

 So, your content strategy should aim to address each of these stages in turn, from the loan-saddled college student to the first-time homeowner to the retired couple managing their investments and aiming to leave something in their wills for their grandkids.

 Find the stages and situations that are most likely to reflect those of your target audience.
-Then, dive into keyword research and produce helpful content for each of these stages.
+Then, do SEO keyword research and produce helpful content for each of these stages.
 For example:

 - College savings center from Merrill Edge’s